Terraflux/terraflux.github.io/_posts/2016-07-26-famous-matrices-visualized.markdown

 ![LoShuSquare]({{ site.url }}/assets/LoShuSquare.png)

 It's worth noting that there are only 8 possible 3x3 magic squares, and they are all reflections or rotations of this one, also known as the ["Lo Shu Square"](https://en.wikipedia.org/wiki/Lo_Shu_Square).
 GNU Octave has a suite of visualization functions which I'll be referencing along the way.
-For example, here is an imagesc() rendering of the Lo Shu Square, with settings of colormap gray and colorbar:
+For example, here is an imagesc() rendering of the Lo Shu Square, in grayscale with a colorbar:

 ![loshugray]({{ site.url }}/assets/loshugray.png)